qin-andrew123/Animated-Fractals/README.md

-# Animated-Fractals
+# Animated-Graphs

-Based on Tutorials from catlikecoding.com
+Based on Tutorials from catlikecoding.com.
+This ReadMe serves as a documentation of what I've learned from the tutorials I followed from catlikecoding.com

-Working up from graphs to building 3D shapes to fractals in Unity

 ## Part 1: Graphs

-Learned about URP and Shaders.
+- Learned about URP and Shaders.
 - Shaders use their own language different from C#
 - There are different types of functions that can be used, will have to look into documentation on my own
 - URP is its own set of shaders different from the built in Unity ones.
 - Similar but uses graphical coding instead

-Learned about animating graphs.
+- Learned about animating graphs.
-- In update, want to take a function, and move it across a range

 ## Part 2: 3D Graphs
 - Learned how to implement graphs in 3D space